-We will ensure neighbourhood teams are accessible and based at convenient locations, supported by new technology to increase visibility.
+1. We will ensure neighbourhood teams are accessible and based at convenient locations, supported by new technology to increase visibility.

 - Increasing the percentage of time neighbourhood officers spend outside a police station in their neighbourhood. - 2.
-We will understand and respond to the issues affecting local communities.

-- 3. We will reassure communities and address community tensions. - 4.
-We will promote opportunities for the public to be involved in local policing through volunteering. - 5.
-We will work with partners to improve criminal justice related processes, ensuring a satisfactory outcome for victims of crime and increasing confidence in the criminal justice system.
+We will understand and respond to the issues affecting local communities. - 3.
+We will reassure communities and address community tensions. - We will promote opportunities for the public to be involved in local policing 4. through volunteering. - We will work with partners to improve criminal justice related processes, 5. ensuring a satisfactory outcome for victims of crime and increasing confidence in the criminal justice system.

-- Reducing the length of time taken through the criminal justice process, reducing the re-bail rate and the length of time on bail. - Considering restorative justice for those victims where it is suitable. - Increasing the conviction rate at Magistrate's Court to 85%. - Increasing the percentage of guilty pleas at first hearing to 70%. - Ensuring appropriate decision making of out of court disposals through regular audits, and monitoring the voluntary attenders' scheme.
+- Reducing the length of time taken through the criminal justice process, reducing the re-bail rate • and the length of time on bail. - Considering restorative justice for those victims where it is suitable. - Increasing the conviction rate at Magistrate's Court to 85%. - Increasing the percentage of guilty pleas at first hearing to 70%. - Ensuring appropriate decision making of out of court disposals through regular audits, and monitoring the voluntary attenders' scheme.

-- 6. We will build on the success of the triage system, by introducing a complaints charter to improve the complaints process, reduce the number of appeals and increase satisfaction with how the complaint has been managed: - Work to reduce the number of allegations that relate to incivility, impoliteness or intolerance. - Encourage the reporting of complaints, making it as easy as possible to report a complaint. - Those complainants whose complaint cannot be resolved informally by the triage process will be contacted within 24 hours once a complaint is registered. - Reduce the number of days to finalise a complaint. - Increase the satisfaction of complainants in how their complaint has been managed. - Learn from the lessons from complaints dealt with.
+- 6. We will build on the success of the triage system, by introducing a complaints charter to improve the complaints process, reduce the number of appeals and increase satisfaction with how the complaint has been managed: - Work to reduce the number of allegations that relate to incivility, impoliteness or intolerance. - a complaint. - Those complainants whose complaint cannot be resolved informally by the - Reduce the number of days to finalise a complaint.

+- Learn from the lessons from complaints dealt with.
-- Ensuring that in 100% of cases, the Investigating Officer makes contact with the complainant within 24 hours of the registration of a complaint. - Reducing the number of days to finalise a complaint, with 50% finalised within 50 days (based on complaints made from 1st April 2015 and exclude those sub judice).

-- Establishing a baseline of satisfaction of complainants in order to increase the percentage that are satisfied with the way their complaint has been managed. - Reducing the number of allegations that relate to incivility, impoliteness or intolerance. - Reducing the percentage of appeals made, and the percentage of those upheld.
+- hours of the registration of a complaint. - Reducing the number of days to finalise a complaint, with 50% finalised within 50 days (based on complaints made from 1st April 2015 and exclude those sub judice). - with the way their complaint has been managed. - Reducing the number of allegations that relate to incivility, impoliteness or intolerance. - · Reducing the percentage of appeals made, and the percentage of those upheld.